Madeira may not be the biggest party island around, but receives a high score for its natural beauty.

 Our stay was at a hotel in the capital of Funchal.
 This city has several fascinating old hotels, serving excellent sea food at night like the fascinating and tasty long and slim fish called Espada (Black scabbardfish).

-It is caught at depths of between 600 and 1600 metres.
+They catch this fish at depths of between 600 and 1600 metres.

 In the afternoon some of the hotels serve tea, British style, giving an odd feeling of decadence and luxury.